christopherobin/mage/lib/config/README.md

 ## Game default file

 The game default file should contain fields common to, or sensible as defaults in, all environments.
-Remember, the production and personal configurations files override the content of this file, so having things in here does not limit you.
+Remember, the production and personal configuration files override the content of this file, so having things in here does not limit you.
 This file lives in the top level of your game project, in the `config/` folder.